Why we’re witnessing a new golden age in advertising

 In November, Domino’s announced that it was ending the 13-year partnership and would start 2021 by taking its creative advertising business to a small, independent agency called WorkInProgress.
 The move, to say the least, turned a lot of heads.
 Not least because here was a major American brand taking its creative account away from a major agency, owned by a public holding company, and handing it to a four-year-old, 23-person shop.

-Although it’s true that the founders of WorkInProgress spent years working with Domino’s at Crispin before leaving to start their own independent agency, it’s also clear that the pizza company sees this as an opportunity to get the same caliber of creative and strategic talent from a much more streamlined business that doesn’t have the challenges of being part of a holding company, even a smaller one, that’s publicly traded and has to meet Wall Street expectations as much as client ones.
+Although it’s true that the founders of WorkInProgress spent years working with Domino’s at Crispin before leaving to start their own independent agency, it’s also clear that the pizza company sees this as an opportunity to get the same caliber of creative and strategic talent from a much more streamlined business.
+Independent agencies don’t have the challenges of being part of a holding company that’s publicly traded and don’t have to meet Wall Street expectations.
 “I really feel that the independent agency model gives us more flexibility and less distractions,” Domino’s chief marketing officer Art D’Elia told AdAge.

 The advertising industry’s creative revolution that started in the 1960s faded over the decades as independent agencies all over the country and the world rolled up into just five major holding companies: WPP, Omnicom, IPG, Dentsu, and Publicis.
-These companies were built on the idea that by putting all the capabilities of the marketing and advertising ecosystem under one roof—creative, the research, PR, media buying and planning, digital production, social media—they could act as a one-stop shop for the world’s largest marketers.
-Over time, though, it created bloat, turf wars, an emphasis on media buying over creative, and putting the needs of Wall Street investors over great work.
+These companies were built on the idea that by putting all the capabilities of the marketing and advertising ecosystem under one roof—creative, research, PR, media buying and planning, digital production, and social media—they could act as a one-stop shop for the world’s largest marketers.
+Over time, though, the model created bloat, turf wars, an emphasis on media buying over creative, and putting the needs of Wall Street investors over great work.
 That’s what D’Elia meant by “distractions.”

 Together, they represent advertising’s best hope to shake free the doldrums created by the industry’s oligarchy and the pressure from Facebook and Google.